Aetherinox/obi-sync-docs/README.md

 Using the method with the `.env` environment variable file is slightly more secure in regards to your `SIGNUP_KEY` being exposed to logs.

-- If you are not concerned about the security, you can use the [DOCKER-COMPOSE.YML ONLY](#docker-composeyml-only) option below.
+- If you are not concerned about security, use [DOCKER-COMPOSE.YML ONLY](#docker-composeyml-only) option.
-- If you do want the extra security, skip below to [DOCKER-COMPOSE.YML + .ENV](#docker-composeyml--env)
+- If you want the extra security, use [DOCKER-COMPOSE.YML + .ENV](#docker-composeyml--env) option.

 <br /><br />